JoleneKearse/GroceryList/README.md

 ![end of the ternary operation, JSX, and function](screenshots/ItemList6.png)

-> **Note**: I had quite the difficult time finding exactely which bracket (rounded, curly) was wrong.
+> **Note**: I had quite the difficult time finding exactly which bracket (rounded, curly) was wrong.
 I've included a [copy of the code](https://github.com/JoleneKearse/GroceryList/blob/main/screenshots/sampleEmptyItemListMsg.jsx) up to this state to compare.
 I suggest using [DiffChecker](https://www.diffchecker.com/#) to compare.
 It's so easy to make a single, critical mistake here! 😭

 ### Pass **props** Down From `App` to `ItemList` Components